 Children (2 - 4 years*): 300 NOK

 * If you would like to bring a child under two (2) years old to the safari, please contact our office

 We warmly welcome dogs on board with us.
-Since some of the guests may be allergic for them, human's best friends are not allowed to keep indoors.
-No extra charges will be taken from dogs.
-Our guides are happy to tell you more about having a dog in our boat.
+Since some of the guests may be allergic to them, human's best friends are not allowed indoors.
+No extra charge will be taken for dogs.
+We love having your furry friends onboard with us, but your dog is fully your responsibility.
 You may also contact our reception (email@example.com) for more information.